-The Software Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org
+The Software Engineering Program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the commission’s General Criteria and Program Criteria for Software and Similarly Named Engineering Programs.”

 Program Educational Objectives